Skip to main content

 }

-You can combine multiple modifiers like so:
+You can combine modifiers:

-"name": "TEXT NOT NULL UNIQUE"
+name: "TEXT NOT NULL UNIQUE";

-🧼 Resetting a Table
+๐Ÿงผ Resetting a Tableโ€‹

-To reset the schema (e.g., in development):
+To drop and re-create the table (e.g., during development):

 await defineLocalSchema("users", schema, true);